Guidelines for Referees

 Get an idea of how long it takes you to get to your assigned field, and be sure to arrive 15 minutes prior to the scheduled start time.
-If you are running late for whatever reason, please call the head referee / field house manager to inform them.
+If you are running late for whatever reason, please call the Head Referee / Club Manager to inform them.
 It is not acceptable to miss a game or be consistently late; any referee who does this will have some or all of their games reassigned and risk not being considered as a referee in future season.

 Remember your uniform.